rainybreeze777/PictureMatching/README.md

 # Future Plans
 1. Develop the game on Android and iOS after PC Beta version is released.
-2. Currently the game has Mandarin as the language.
+2. Currently the game has Simplified Chinese as the language.
 Release English version later.
 3. Have a complete plot to the game.
 (YarnSpinner)
 4. Add more Xian weapons and skills to improve gameplay.